Getting the Most Neutrinos out of IsoDAR: The Full Simulation

 \subsection{Liquid nitrogen cooling}

-As can be seen in Table~\ref{quantab}, the longest distance that neutrons need to travel is $d_{\rm abs}$, the distance traveled between thermalization and absorption.
-The ${}^8$Li to proton ratio approaches $p_\nu$ when the size of the converter is several times $d_{\rm abs}$.
+As can be seen in Table~\ref{quantab}, an important contribution to the distance that neutrons need to travel is $d_{\rm abs}$, the distance traveled between thermalization and absorption.
+The ${}^8$Li to neutron ratio approaches $p_\nu$ when the size of the converter is several times $d_{\rm abs}$.
 Therefore $d_{\rm abs}$ sets the scale of the converter and is responsible for the reduction in ${}^8$Li generation when the converter is smaller than that scale.
 As a result, a smaller $d_{\rm abs}$ would allow for a smaller converter with the same $p_\nu$ or a larger $p_\nu$ with the same size converter.

 The length scale $d_{\rm abs}$ is, according to Eqs.~(\ref{pabs}) and (\ref{dabs}), inversely proportional to the square root of the absorption cross sections $\sigma^i_{\rm abs}$.
 These in turn are inversely proportional to the neutron velocity, and so to the square root of the neutron temperature.
 This means that if the converter temperature is reduced by a factor of 4, by cooling with liquid nitrogen, then the neutron velocities will be reduced by a factor of 2 and so $d_{\rm abs}$ will be reduced by a factor of $\sqrt{2}$, allowing for an increased ${}^8$Li yield with a smaller and cheaper target station.